benjypng/logseq-tablerender-plugin/README.md

 ![](/screenshots/demo.gif)

-If you do not want the summary table, you can add "nosum" as a flag.
+If you do not want the summary table (with the sum, average and median), you can add "nosum" as a flag.

 ![](/screenshots/nosum.png)